- London Business School

 the Change Makers

-Seven candidates.
+Several candidates.
 One programme.
-To implement it, we all need to be elected.
-Use all 7 of your votes.
+To implement it, we need to be elected.
+Use all your votes.

 Track Record